o11ydev/oy-toolkit/docs/content/pwgen.md

 ## How to

-Enter the usernames and the password, then press the generate button to generate the file.
+Enter the usernames and the passwords, then press the `Generate` button to compute the file.

 You can add and remove users with the `Remove` and `Add user` buttons.